swcarpentry/git-novice/reference.md

 version control
 :   A tool for managing changes to a set of files.
-    Each set of changes creates a new [revision](#revision) of the files;
+    Each set of changes creates a new [commit](#commit) of the files;
-    the version control system allows users to recover old revisions reliably, and helps manage conflicting changes made by different users.
+    the version control system allows users to recover old commits reliably, and helps manage conflicting changes made by different users.